mscgenjs/mscgenjs-core/doc/build.md

     - generates a report that specifies the test coverage
     - note that it runs the `test` target to determine the coverage

-- `make static-analysis` or `npm run plato`
-    - runs the static code analyzer (plato)
-    - output will be in platoreports/index.html

 - `npm run nsp`
     - checks dependencies for known vulnerabilities (with _node security project_)